Chris Pincher faces eight-week suspension after groping allegations upheld

 The committee upheld allegations Mr Pincher “groped” two men at London’s exclusive Carlton Club while he was the Conservative deputy chief whip, in a scandal that hastened Boris Johnson’s downfall.

-The committee found the MP for Tamworth’s actions in June last year were “unwanted, inappropriate and upsetting”, in what amounted to an “egregious case of sexual misconduct”.
+The MP for Tamworth’s actions in June last year were described as “unwanted, inappropriate and upsetting”, in what amounted to an “egregious case of sexual misconduct”.

 One of the men told the investigation that “the incident has significantly impacted me”, adding: “I have become increasingly anxious as a result of the incident.”